Board of Directors

 Board Member

-I began my career in human resources and special education, channeling my passion for teaching into higher education at Vanderbilt University’s Iris Center at Peabody College.
-My journey continued as I combined my background in human resources and education, serving as the Director of Professional Development at Lipscomb University in the College of Engineering and Computer Science.
+Sally began her career in human resources and special education, channeling her passion for teaching into higher education at Vanderbilt University’s Iris Center at Peabody College.
+Her journey continued when she combined her background in human resources and education, serving as the Director of Professional Development at Lipscomb University in the College of Engineering and Computer Science.

-In 2023, I transitioned to my current role as the Program Manager for Technical Residents and Pathways Interns in Talent Development in the Information Technology Group at HCA Healthcare.
-This position allows me to merge my passion for program education with my commitment to supporting others, particularly students, as they navigate their journey into the corporate world.
+In 2023, Sally transitioned to her current role as the Program Manager for Technical Residents and Pathways Interns in Talent Development in the Information Technology Group at HCA Healthcare.
+This position allows her to merge her passion for program education with commitment to supporting others, particularly students, as they navigate their journey into the corporate world.

-I am honored to serve on the board at Rest Stop Ministries and look forward to collaborating with others to support and restore female survivors of sex trafficking and sexual exploitation.
-This mission and core values align with my personal values and provide a meaningful opportunity to contribute to positive change.
-My commitment is rooted in a belief in the transformative power of education, opportunity, and mentorship.
+Sally was honored to be asked to serve on the board at Rest Stop Ministries and enjoys collaborating with others to support and restore female survivors of sex trafficking and sexual exploitation.
+RSM’s mission and core values align perfectly with her personal values and provide a meaningful opportunity to contribute to positive change.
+Sally’s commitment to Rest Stop Ministries is rooted in her belief in the transformative power of education, opportunity, and mentorship.

 Chasity Edwards